 Have you ever thought about using a slush fund to stabilize your budget?

 where all of my money is going.
-(Yes, I keep a spending log)
+Can you stay on budget with a slush fund?

 If I have a budget failure I go to my emergency savings to fill the lack.
 (It may not even be a full-blown emergency.
 That implies something unexpected.
 It might be something I’m already preparing—saving—for that has increased in urgency and needs to be taken care of now.)
 Of course, you know that before I tap those funds, I’ll explore other approaches to the situation to see if I might be able to defer the need for them.